-A. Health Screening for Travelers to the State
+A. Travelers to the State

-Pursuant to section 127A-11, HRS, all persons entering the State of Hawai'i from a domestic location within the United States or the United States Territories shall submit to the mandatory screening process and complete the mandatory documentation identified in the Rules Relating to COVID-19 Screening Process and Travel Self-Quarantine, attached hereto as Exhibit B and hereinafter referred to as the "Travel Rules," and must comply with all applicable State and county rules, directives, and orders related to travelers.
+Pursuant to section 127A-11, HRS, all persons entering the State of Hawai'i from a domestic location within the United States or the United States Territories shall be subject to all requirements in the Rules Relating to COVID-19 Screening Process and Travel Self-Quarantine, attached hereto as Exhibit B and hereinafter referred to as the "Travel Rules," and must also comply with all applicable State and county rules, directives, and orders related to travelers.